Adverse Early Childhood Experiences

 The Intergenerational Cycle of Mental Health Concerns

 Genetics alone, or what we view as an inherited predisposition for specific mental health concerns, does not fully account for the transition of mental health problems from one generation to another.
-Epigenetic research demonstrates that adverse early childhood experiences are associated with mental health disorders, such as anxiety, depression and addiction.
-ACEs also play a role in how our our genetic potential is expressed, or conversely, suppressed or turned off.
+Epigenetic research indicates that adverse early childhood experiences are associated with mental health disorders, such as anxiety, depression and addiction.
+ACEs also play a role in how our genetic potential is expressed, or conversely, suppressed or turned off.
 Our psycho-social experiences, either adverse or positive, modify our genes, and hence the genetic predispositions we pass onto subsequent generations.

 Gene Mate, an expert on addiction, and how it arises, asserts that there is no nature versus nurture argument as it applies to addiction.
 In making this assertion he relies on the study of epigenetics.
 Our understanding of epigenetics also helps explain the roots of other mental health concerns, and their inter-generational transmission from one generation to another.